jithu5/Prepify---Ai-powered-Interview-platform/README.md

 ### Prerequisites

-- Node.js 16.x or later
+* Node.js 16.x or later.
-- PostgreSQL 12.x or later
+* PostgreSQL 12.x or later.
-- npm or yarn package manager
+* npm or yarn package manager.
-- Google Cloud API key (for AI features)
+* Google Cloud API key (for AI features)
+* Python 3.11x or later

+#### Or simply use with Docker

+  Docker 4.40 or any other

 ### Installation